-For most of you, the Schedule F is of no consequence.
+For most of you, Schedule F is of no consequence.
 The typical taxpayer need never worry about adding this schedule to their IRS Form 1040.
 But for a small sliver of Americans, this form is crucial.

 If you have to report any income from farming, you’ll have to put plenty of effort into your Schedule F.

-Filling out the Schedule F requires detailed accounting throughout the year.
+Filling out Schedule F requires detailed accounting throughout the year.
 You’ll need detailed accounting of all income and expenses.
 Here’s a list of the information about the previous year that you’ll need before you start filling out your Schedule F:

-- Amount from sale of livestock and other items bought for resale (you’ll also need to know the total cost of all items in this category)
+- Amount from the sale of livestock and other items bought for resale (you’ll also need to know the total cost of all items in this category)

 - Total sales of livestock, produce, grains, and any other products you raised